bmdevx/amcrest-ad110/README.md

 start();                  //start listening to events stop();                   //stop listening to events

-//listen to all events (event object contains an 'action' and sometimes 'data' object or an 'index' value) listen(listener);
+listen(listener);         //listen to all events (event object contains an 'action' and sometimes 'data' object or an 'index' value)
-unlisten();             //remove all listeners
+                          //When debugging is on, 'raw', 'debug', and 'error' are also output unlisten();               //remove all listeners

 //Specific events (Processed Events Only): onMotion(listener);